alpha-hack-program/eligibility-mcp-llamastack/README.md

 - I have just adopted two children, at the same time, aged 3 and 5, am I elegible for the unpaid leave aid?
 How much?
 - I have just adopted two children, at the same time, aged 3 and 5, tell me if I'm elegible for the unpaid leave aid and which requirements I should meet.
 - I'm a single mom and I just had a baby, may I get access to the unpaid leave aid?
+- Enumerate the legal requirements to get the aid for unpaid leave.

 ## Example System Prompt

-You are a helpful AI assistant that uses tools.
+You are a helpful AI assistant that uses tools to help citizens of the Republic of Lysmark.
 Answers should be concise and human readable.
 Avoid references to tools or function calling.
+Don't make up parameters for a function call, instead use default values or request the needed information from the user.
+Call the RAG tool first if unsure.

 ## Uninstall